joao-arthur/joao-arthur.dev/src/lib/assets/en-US/blog/interfaces.md

 ## Conclusion

-The more rigorous a type system of a programming language, less prone to errors and more verbose the code. **Interfaces** are powerful tools, but they can **hide errors and null values**, according to the programming language.
+The more rigorous a type system of a programming language, the less prone to errors and the more verbose the code. **Interfaces** are powerful tools, but they can **hide errors and null values**, according to the programming language.

-The way of handling with these limitations will depend mostly on what is the tolerance to bugs of the project, however objectively, a software with less bugs is **better**.
+The way of handling these limitations will depend mostly on what is the tolerance to bugs of the project, however objectively, a software with fewer bugs is **better**.